polychromatic/website/docs/faqs.md

 [OpenRazer] is a driver and daemon which analyses the protocols used to speak to Razer peripherals to control their lighting and hardware effects.
-It also exposes an API for scripts and applications (such as this one!) to control the devices at a higher level.
+It also exposes an API for scripts and applications (like this one!) to control the devices at a higher level.

 The daemon is written in Python, with a driver for device-specific